Kong/ngx_wasm_module/assets/adr/004-2d-threads.md

 ![](https://img.planet.ink/zhy/2022-07-29-16e3e9ffcfe8-f51be55e5314a597914bcebb09c56301.png)

 Despite Nginx being a multi-process single-threaded application, WebAssembly modules see themselves as running in a single-process multi-threaded environment with a fixed number of threads that is equal to the number of worker processes.

-Details TBD
+This is implemented with shared WebAsssembly memory and private shadow stacks, as described in the next section.

 ### Memory mapping